Icelandic Association for Search and Rescue: Accident prevention branches

-There are 70 AP Branches in ICE-SAR.
-Of which about 40 are very active.
+In ICE-SAR there are 70 AP Branches in the country.
+Of those about 40 are very active.
 The work of the AP Branches is to promote accident prevention in the local community and support the local rescue team.
-The AP branches work on different assignments depending on the local people's needs.
-About 15 years ago, the main mission was to raise funds for the local rescue teams.
+The AP branches work on different assignments depending on the needs of the local people.
+About 15 years ago the main mission was to raise funds for the local rescue teams.